 (c) Melharmonic creations and arrangements specially commissioned by the Foundation.

-The festivals concerts by professional as well as student orchestras and artists, dance & theater presentations, competitions, and at times include interactive panel discussions/academic sessions/lectures on the works of the featured composers.
+The festivals include concerts by professional as well as student orchestras and artists, dance & theater presentations, competitions, and at times include interactive panel discussions/academic sessions/lectures on the works of the featured composers.

 These have enthralled and engaged diverse audiences and enhanced deeper appreciation among them for systems other than their own.